yaqianhuang/praat-scripts/README.md

 Time points and amplitude values for PD ratio

-Credits to people who created the scripts
+Credits to people who originally created the scripts